Counselling for anxiety in Bromley

 Taking the next step

-I offer a free 15-minute introductory call, which gives you a chance to ask questions and see whether working together feels right for you.
+To begin, I always suggest a free 15-minute introductory call, which gives you a chance to ask questions and see whether working together feels right for you.
 There’s no obligation, just a conversation to help you decide what feels best.